Volkswagen Jetta (A2): North America

 The North American-market Jettas were substantially similar to the European model, with changes mostly driven by differences between American and European regulations covering vehicle safety and exhaust emissions, which necessitated different bumpers, headlamps and other lights, side-view mirrors, and seat belts.

 North American models in general had a narrower range of specification available.
-Most North American models came standard-equipped with items optional in Europe such as a larger engine, full console, door panel pockets, velour seating, power steering, height-adjustable steering column, and tachometer.
-The North American models also lacked some higher level options of European variants.
+Compared with European-market models, North American Jettas were generally not offered with options such as Syncro four-wheel drive, factory Recaro seats, headlamp washers and wipers, or the full range of engine variants available in Europe. of European variants.
 The Jetta was perceived as slightly upmarket from the Golf.
 The level of features was always a step above the Golf, with examples such as standard passive restraint in 1988, standard power steering in 1990, and 14-inch wheels available for most years.

 Canadian-market models were better equipped than U.S. models; generally, the Canadian base models received the same level of options as an American GL, and the same with the GL and Carat.
 Diesel engines, both naturally aspirated and turbocharged, were available for all years in Canada; in the U.S. there was no diesel option for 1988, and only a non-turbo option for 1989 and 1990.
 Canadians could get a 2-door model for 1992 (it was dropped after 1991 in the U.S.).
 The early Carat model with heated velour sport seats, a GLi engine, and optional automatic transmission, and there were also color and trim differences between Canadian and U.S. models.